tbebekis/AspNetCore-9x-Mvc-Template/MvcApp/Docs/CookieAuthentication.md

 But although a request comes with a valid cookie, there are situations where in the back-end system an administrator may have set the user account invalid or blocked.

 To deal with [situations like the above](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/cookie?view=aspnetcore-9.0#react-to-back-end-changes) an application needs to check the validity of a cookie on every request.
-This is done by using a class inheriting from [CookieAuthenticationEvents](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authentication.cookies.cookieauthenticationevents) in the `ValidatePrincipal()` method.
+This is done by using a class inheriting from [CookieAuthenticationEvents](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authentication.cookies.cookieauthenticationevents) in its `ValidatePrincipal()` method.

-That event class must be set in the cookie options as is done in a previous example.
+That `UserCookieAuthEvents` event class must be set in the cookie options as is done in a previous example.

 ```
 options.EventsType = typeof(UserCookieAuthEvents);